 But how does any particular workplace arrive at these new job complexes?
-We can usefully talk about some ways it can be done, or about some ways it has been done in some instances, to show both possibility and implications, but actually choosing among specific options of how best to generate and continually refine balanced job complexes in specific circumstances is a task for future people facing those circumstances.
-What can’t be left to the future, however, supposing we want the future to be classless, is deciding that we want to eliminate the old division of labor and deciding that we want job complexes balanced for empowerment.
-The details are contextual, yes, certainly - but the basic need is a prerequisite for classlessness.
+We can usefully talk about some ways it can be done, or some ways it has been done in some instances, to show both possibility and implications, but actually choosing among specific options of how best to generate balanced job complexes in specific circumstances is a task for future people facing those circumstances.
+What can’t be left to the future, however, if the future is to be classless, is deciding that we want to eliminate the old division of labor and deciding we want job complexes balanced for empowerment.
+The details are contextual, but the basic need is prerequisite to classlessness.

-Parecon therefore claims that advocating and working to institute balanced job complexes, like advocating and working to institute self-managing councils or advocating and working to institute equitable remuneration, is essential to attaining the preconditions of full freedom.
-More, the claim isn’t premised only on thinking about social relationships – though there is nothing wrong with applying our imaginations to complex problems.
-Rather, we also know from extensive practical experience of co-ops and twentieth century socialist and anarchist endeavors just how deadly to self-management and equity the old division of labor is.
+Parecon therefore claims that advocating and working to institute balanced job complexes, like advocating and working to institute self-managing councils or equitable remuneration, is essential to attaining the preconditions for full freedom.
+More, the claim isn’t premised only on thinking about the social relationships – though there is nothing wrong with applying our imaginations to complex problems.
+Rather, we also know from extensive practical experience of co-ops and twentieth century socialist endeavors just how deadly to self-management and equity the old division of labor is.

 Now let’s go one more step and suppose a future workplace institutes pareconish self managed workers councils, equitable remuneration, and also balanced job complexes.
 Is that the essence of desirable and anarchistic economics?
-Is the rest of what will constitute desirable economics a matter for future choice and not of current advocacy?
-Or is there still another economic aspect that is so essential for future freedom and classlessness that we must advocate it now, as part of our current vision, and that we must work to attain it starting now, lest not attaining it in turn prevents freedom from ever being attained?
+Is the rest of what will constitute desirable economics a matter for future choice and not a matter of current advocacy?
+Or is there still another economic aspect that is so essential for future freedom and future classlessness that we must advocate it now, as part of our current vision, and that we must work to attain it, starting now, lest not attaining it prevent freedom from ever being attained?

 Parecon says yes, there is another essential feature, called participatory planning.
-But why does parecon think we must choose participatory planning for economic allocation rather than just saying that future citizens, including some people opting for one way of allocating, and other people diversely opting for other ways of allocating, will decide allocation for themselves?
+But why does parecon think we must choose participatory planning for economic allocation rather than just saying that allocation will be decided by future citizens, with some people opting for one way of allocating, and other people diversely opting for other ways of allocating?

-The first reason why putting off this choice, or being pluralist about it, isn’t an option is technical.
-You can’t usefully or even sensibly have an economy in which there are significantly different methods of settling on relative values and associated levels of output, duration of work, etc. If there are two, three, or more different methods for allocating items, then the same items will have different and conflicting relative prices depending which method of allocation is consulted, and there will also be different and conflicting logic and associated implications for behavior operating as well, and the contradictions will more often than not disrupt viable operations.
+The first reason why this isn’t an option is technical.
+You can’t usefully or even sensibly have an economy in which there are significantly different methods of settling on relative values and associated levels of output, duration of work, etc. If there are two, three, or more different methods for allocating, then the same items to be produced and consumed in the economy will have different and conflicting relative prices depending which method of allocation is consulted, and there will be different and conflicting logics and associated implications for behavior operating as well, and the contradictions will be highly likely to disrupt viable operations.

 However, the more interesting and informative second reason why multiple modes of allocation aren’t an option is social.
-Both markets and central planning, which are the prevalently preferred options for allocation, each destroy self management, equity, solidarity, diversity, and husbandry and each impose, albeit in different ways, the old division of labor and thus the familiar coordinator/worker class division and hierarchy.
-The derivative conclusion is that if we self consciously, or even just inadvertently, include either markets or central planning or any combination of the two as our means of allocation in a future economy, these structures will subvert our other libertarian values and aspirations, just like including corporate divisions of labor would subvert our agendas, or including top down rule would subvert our agendas, or including remuneration for property would subvert our agendas.
-An anarchist stance regarding the economy is for freedom and against class rule, and so it has to reject market and centrally planned allocation.
+The social as compared to technical argument is that both markets and central planning, which are the prevalently preferred options for allocation, each destroy self management, equity, solidarity, diversity, and husbandry and each impose, albeit in different ways, the old division of labor and thus the familiar coordinator/worker class division and hierarchy.
+The derivative conclusion is that if we self consciously or even just inadvertently include either markets or central planning or any combination of the two as our means of allocation in a future economy, these structures will subvert our other libertarian values and aspirations, just like including corporate divisions of labor would subvert our agendas, or including top down rule would subvert our agendas, or including remuneration for property would subvert our agendas.
+An anarchist stance regarding the economy we want in the future, due to being for freedom and against class rule, has to reject market and centrally planned allocation.

-It would take more time than we have here to make a full case about markets and central planning, much less to demonstrate the worthiness and viability of their replacement, but parecon says what is needed if workers and consumers are to self manage economic life is a mode of allocation that: (a) conveys relevant social, material, and environmental information to confident and knowledgeable workers and consumers, (b) gives workers and consumers the means to express their own desires and to learn other people’s views and desires and to then together cooperatively adapt their desires into mutual accord, and (c) achieves all this in a way that properly accounts for the full social, material, and environmental costs and benefits of choices even while conveying to each actor self managing say while smoothly arriving at viable and, in the sense we mentioned earlier, efficient, choices.
+It would take more time than we have here to make the full case about markets and central planning, much less demonstrating the worthiness and viability of their replacement, but parecon says what is needed if workers and consumers are to self manage economic life is a mode of allocation that: (a) conveys relevant social, material, and environmental information to confident and knowledgeable workers and consumers, (b) gives workers and consumers the means to express their own desires and to learn other people’s views and desires and then together cooperatively adapt their desires into mutual accord, and (c) achieves all this in a way that properly accounts for the full social, material, and environmental costs and benefits of choices even while conveying to each actor self managing say and smoothly arriving at implementable and in the sense we mentioned earlier, efficient, choices.

 Parecon makes a case that participatory planning, which is just parecon’s name for cooperative negotiation of economic inputs and outputs by nested, self-managing workers and consumers councils, is what can and will accomplish these aims.

-Do parecon’s advocates – or anarchists who adopt parecon as an economic vision - have to describe this new mode of allocation fully, delving into its many details to the third or fourth or tenth decimal place of accuracy?
+Do parecon advocates – or anarchists who adopt parecon as an economic vision - have to describe this new mode of allocation fully, delving into its many details to the third or fourth or tenth decimal place of accuracy?
 Far from it.
-All that is necessary is to describe participatory planning’s core elements sufficiently to demonstrate its viability and worthiness, including for dispelling cynicism and orienting strategic choices.
+All that is necessary is to describe participatory planning’s core elements sufficiently to demonstrate its viability, worthiness, including for orienting strategic choices.

-For that matter, will the information exchange, cooperative negotiation, and tallying of decisions of participatory planning have different specific local operational features in different countries, in different industries in one country, and even in different workplaces in one industry, and will its many diverse features also vary as people develop new understandings through their experiences as well as due to enjoying new technical possibilities?
+For that matter, will the information exchange, cooperative negotiation, and tallying of decisions of participatory planning have different specific local operational features in different countries and even in different industries in one country and in different workplaces in one industry, and will its many diverse features also vary as people develop new understandings through their experiences as well as due to enjoying new technical possibilities?
 Of course.

-So Parecon is a proposed economic vision for attaining classlessness via workers and consumers self managing councils, remuneration for duration, intensity, and onerousness of socially valued work, balanced job complexes, and participatory planning.
+So as we conceive it so far, parecon is a proposed economic vision for attaining classlessness via workers and consumers self managing councils, remuneration for duration, intensity, and onerousness of socially valued work, balanced job complexes, and participatory planning.
 It is minimalist in the sense of trying to broadly and loosely pinpoint only the defining institutional features we must attain to establish the conditions of freedom necessary for future people to diversely determine the rest of economic life.

 Of course, however, life is not just about economics and the same broad approach to vision can be usefully undertaken regarding other dimensions of life as well.
 For example, what are the values we aspire to for political adjudication, legislation, and collective implementation; for cultural identification and celebration of communities and their interrelations; for birthing, nurturing and raising the next generation and conducting daily household and sexual relations; or for other domains of life?
 And then, given our values for polity, culture, kinship, etc. – what are the minimum institutional structures that we must attain to establish conditions permitting future people to live however they choose in those domains, by way of mutuality and self management, and consistent with the sought values?

-When activists cautiously answer those questions without over extending, but also without saying too little to dispel cynicism or guide desirable strategy, we will have a flexible, continually adaptable, institutional vision to define our political and social commitments.
-I think, at that point, even while recognizing that new insights might of course still yield new commitments, anarchists could say part of what being anarchist means is favoring this vision.
+When activists cautiously answer those questions without over extending but also without saying too little to dispel cynicism or guide desirable strategy, we will have a flexible, continually updateable, institutional vision to define our political and social commitments.
+I think, at that point, recognizing that new insights might yield new commitments, anarchist could say part of what being anarchist means is favoring this vision.

-Now comes the hard part, in which, ironically, for some anarchists their attitude of eschewing visionary detail reverses itself at precisely the moment it ought not do so.
-That is, whereas some anarchists in my view wrongly doubt the desirability of adopting even a minimalist institutional vision as part of what it means to be an anarchist - many anarchists do think it makes sense to deem a rather sharp and strong set of strategic attachments as being critical to being an anarchist.
-That is, some anarchists reject having a strong stance about elements of vision, where I think it makes sense to actually have such a stance, but then do have very strong strategic views they think are unbridgeably necessary to being anarchist, where I believe having such a stance is far more problematic.
+Now comes the hard part, in which ironically, the anarchist attitude of eschewing visionary detail reverses itself at precisely the moment it ought not do so.
+That is, whereas some anarchists in my view wrongly doubt the desirability of adopting even a minimalist institutional vision as part of what it means to be anarchist - many anarchists do think it makes sense to deem a rather sharp and strong set of strategic attachments critical to being anarchist.
+That is, some anarchists reject having a strong stance about elements of vision, where I think it makes sense to actually have such a stance, but then do have very strong views they think are unbridgeably defining for strategy, where I believe having such a stance is far more problematic.

 Of course sharing strategic insights is generally good – and I am not questioning that.
 What I worry about, rather, is the extent to which some anarchists, like many people of other political stances, tend to think that momentary strategic commitments are matters of unbridgeable principle.